|

 Just 10 min drive away.

-The town has lots of lovely architecture and the main street is
+mins drive away.
+The town has lots of lovely architecture and the

-flanked both sides by quaint littel shops and the usual numerous
+main street is flanked both sides by quaint littel shops and the

-bakeries and cafés!
-It has a nice little character and we
+usual numerous bakeries and cafés!
+It has a nice little character

 You can go to Orbec and then on a further 10 minutes to Bernay below.

-houses, antique shops, cheese shops and cafés.
-It eascaped
+half timbered houses, antique shops, cheese shops and cafés.

-the WW2 bombings and is beautifully preserved.
-You can take a walking
+It eascaped the WW2 bombings and is beautifully preserved.
+You can

-tour around the town with a map from the tourist ofice taking in
+take a walking tour around the town with a map from the tourist

-all the historic sites.
+ofice taking in all the historic sites.
 30 mins away.
-Bernay tourist office website
+Bernay tourist

 Good market which lines the main streets on Saturdays.